annalostinspace/annalostincode.github.io/content/posts/godot/Godot - Summary.md

 ## Tile Maps
 TileMaps contain a sample of tiles, which are used to create grid based maps.
 It needs to contain every single possible tile.
 For example every straight and every curve in each direction for a wall.

 Tile maps can have several Layers.
 That means a TileMap for a house can have the ground and the walls and with layers it's possible to place both on the same grid.
-In the TileSet Physics Layers can be defined and collision shapes drawn.
+In the TileSet physics layers can be defined and collision shapes drawn.

 An example of a TileMap can look like this: